clamstew/jods/docs/docs/design-iterations/index.md

 ### Step 2: Review the Screenshots

-Screenshots are saved in `static/screenshots/design-iterations/{timestamp}/`
+Screenshots are saved in two locations:

+- Primary screenshots: `static/screenshots/unified/` with timestamp in the filename (e.g., `02-features-section-light-20250506-140608.png`)
+- Iteration copies: `temp/design-iterations/iteration-{N}/screenshots/`

 Each iteration includes: